Written by: Michael Den Boer on April 15th, 2005

 MGM’s home entertainment presents The Bride Who Wore Black in a non-anamorphic widescreen that preserves the films original aspect ratio.
 The image overall lacks detail with colors that look over saturated at times.
 This release is marred with nick and scratches which help add to this transfers shortcoming.
 While it is a slight improvement over MGM’s The Bride Who Wore Black laserdisc it is almost a direct port of this previous release.

 This DVD comes with two audio options the films original French language track and an English dubbed audio track.
-Both are presented in a Dolby Digital mono that is even at best as Bernhard Hermann’s score tends drown out the dialog which sounds muffled at times.
+Both are presented in a Dolby Digital mono that are adequate at best.
+Bernhard Hermann’s score tends drown out the dialog which sounds muffled at times.
 There are also some minor problems with hiss and distortion, still nothing that ever becomes too distracting.
 Removable English subtitles have been included that are easy to read and follow.

 The Bride Who Wore Black like most of MGM’s world films releases suffers from lack of extras.
 The only extra included for this release is the films original English language trailer which makes the films sound less like a Hitchcock like thriller and more like a James Bond espionage film.
 It would have been nice if MGM had done a better job with the audio/video and added a few juicy extras I ma just glad that I finally have a chance to own The Bride Who Wore Black.
 MGM had original released The Bride Who Wore Black on DVD back in 2001 and with in months it had been pulled from the market without any reason.
 The Bride Who Wore Black is a drastic departure from the films that we have come too expect from François Truffaut.
 Many directors’ pay homage to films & filmmakers that they admire and with The Bride Who Wore Black François Truffaut perfectly captures the essence of Alfred Hitchcock’s cinema, highly recommended.